Animal rights movement: Terms and factions

 The abolitionist faction believes that humans should stop using animals altogether.
 Gary Francione, a leader in abolitionism, formed his approach in response to the traditional movement's focus on policy reform.
-Members of the abolitionist faction view policy reform as counterproductive and rely on nonviolent education and moral persuasion in their activities.
+Some members of the abolitionist faction view policy reform as counterproductive and rely only on nonviolent education and moral persuasion in their activities.
 They see the promotion of veganism as a means of creating an antispeciesist culture and abolishing animal agriculture.

-The direct action or militant faction includes in its activities property damage, animal releases, intimidation, and direct violence, aiming to change society through force and fear.
-Animal rights actors often reject this faction, pointing to violence as a counterproductive tactic that invites repression (e.g., the Animal Enterprise Terrorism Act) and does not economically or politically challenge extant systems.

-Smaller factions include groups focused around faith-based animal rights theory and veganarchists, whose approach is characterized by a critique of capitalism on the grounds that it has led to mass nonhuman, human, and environmental exploitation.

-Such factionalizing, researchers have pointed out, is common to social movements and plays a role in sustaining their health.
+Other abolitionists believe that animal advocates shouldn't rely only on the promotion of veganism and should use a social movement strategy focused on expressing political claims, like what do all the NGOs participating in the World Day for the End of Speciesism during which they express the claim that speciesist practices have to be banned.
+This political strategy based on the sociology of the social construction of problems is defended by the activist Anoushavan Sarukhanyan who wrote several articles on the issue.
+In addition to this theoretical disagreement regarding the strategy to be used by abolitionists, there is also a disagreement regarding the question of direct action.
+Some argue that direct action was used by all social movements so the animal rights movement should do the same, while others point out that these actions are perceived as violent by the public (because of the media framing) and therefore citizens feel less emotional connection with animal activists and in consequence less support the cause.
+The action repertory of the abolitionists who use direct action includes property damage, animal releases, intimidation, and sometimes even direct violence, aiming to change society through force.
+Despite this, the unorganized group of abolitionists who use direct action the most, the Animal Liberation Front (ALF), insists that all the direct actions they do to save animals shouldn't harm any human or animal.
+Nevertheless, many animal rights actors reject this faction, pointing to the fact that even if the actions of the ALF weren't violent they are still perceived as violent by the public and therefore represent a counterproductive tactic that invites repression (e.g., the Animal Enterprise Terrorism Act) while not necessarily economically or politically challenging the existent systems.
+There are also abolitionist groups focused around faith-based animal rights theory whose approach is characterized by more spirituality and the idea that we shouldn't harm other creatures unnecessarily.
+The animal rights movement includes also veganarchists, whose approach is characterized by a critique of capitalism on the grounds that it has led to mass nonhuman, human, and environmental exploitation.
+Such diversity, researchers have pointed out, is common to social movements and plays a role in sustaining their health.